alexgar1/CUDA-kNN-for-MNIST/README.md

 # GPU-Accelerated KNN Implementation

 A CUDA-optimized K-Nearest Neighbors algorithm implementation, designed specifically for the MNIST dataset.
 This implementation achieves high performance through GPU acceleration and various optimization techniques.
-This is Google colab version, if you want to run it on your local machine, necessary modifcation is required.
+This is Google colab version, to run on your local machine with an Nvidia GPU, copy the last cell and remove the last line.

+See the report for more implementation information.

 ## Features